wentaoshang/wsproxy-cpp/README.md

 This program requires Boost ASIO library and C++11 features.
 Older platforms and compilers may not be able to configure and/or compile.

-The code is tested on Mac OS X Mavericks with default clang++ compiler and Boost library 1.55.0.
+The code is tested on Mac OS X Mavericks with default clang++ compiler and Boost library 1.55.0 and compiled on Ubuntu 13.10 with g++ 4.8.1 and Boost 1.53.0.

 Compile
 -------